bhargavrpatel/bhargavrpatel.github.io/about.markdown

 ---
-layout: about
-title: accent
+title: About
-author: Bhargav R. Patel
-permalink: /about
+permalink: about/
+profile: true
 ---

 Hi!
 My name is Bhargav!